mobile app bar

 Jason Reynolds (L), Kobe Bryant and Gianna Bryant (R)

-Back in 2020, Reynolds interviewed with Andscape one month after Kobe and his daughter Gianna’s tragic passing.
-In the chat, Reynolds revealed that the five-time NBA Champion called him in 2018 when he was visiting with his mother.
-“Kobe, forgive me but I have to ask, why are you on my phone?” he recalled asking the basketball great.
-It didn’t take long for the Mamba to answer.
+Back in 2020, Reynolds gave an interview to Andscape one month after Kobe and his daughter Gianna’s tragic passing.
+In the chat, he revealed that the five-time NBA Champion called him in 2018.

-“Cool.
+“’Cool.
 So here’s the thing.
 I’m calling because, well, let me be honest.
 I hadn’t heard of your work or anything, but my daughter, GiGi, came home going on and on about your book, Ghost.
-And so, I wanted to first and foremost thank you for that.”
-Reynolds admitted in the interview that he was taken aback by Kobe’s words, especially what he said next.
+And so, I wanted to first and foremost thank you for that’,” Reynolds quoted Bryant’s words.
+The author admitted that he was touched by the basketball legend, especially after what he said next.

 He goes on to tell me that he’s read the whole series, and that it struck him because he’s been using stories of his own to help GiGi understand basketball, and life, for years,” stated Reynolds.

-Reynolds didn’t get to work with Kobe — yet they still forged a relationship.
-“For the next two years Kobe generously mentions my name in many of the interviews about his publishing company and the books he and his collaborators are making,” he told Anscape.
+Reynolds didn’t get to work with Kobe, but they still forged a relationship.
+“For the next two years, Kobe generously mentions my name in many of the interviews about his publishing company and the books he and his collaborators are making,” the author told Anscape.

-It’s touching to see that Kobe had an affinity for telling stories, and how GiGi opened him up to a new form of storytelling.
+It’s touching to see that Kobe had an affinity for telling stories, and how GiGi opened him up to a new avenue.
 It clearly stuck with the Mamba.
-After his call with Reynolds, he continued to tell stories of his own.
+After his call with Reynolds, Kobe continued to tell stories on various media and platforms.

 Kobe accomplished everything an athlete could in the NBA.
-But the Mamba once told the media that over all of his NBA titles, winning an Oscar meant more to him.
+But the Mamba once told the media that winning an Oscar meant more to him.

 “I feel better than winning a championship, to be honest with you.
 I swear I do,” stated Bryant to ESPN after winning the Academy Award for his animated short film, Dear Basketball.
 The film was based on Bryant’s Player’s Tribune letter when he announced his retirement.